red-gate/honeycomb-web-toolkit/README.md

 Then, simply run <code>bower install</code>.
 Bower will grab the latest version of Honeycomb, and you should now see a new directory <code>bower_components</code> in your root directory.
 This will include the <code>honeycomb</code> directory, where all the Honeycomb code is kept.

-Please refer to the Honeycomb instructions (coming soon) to learn how to use Honeycomb in your project.
+Please refer to the Honeycomb instructions ([Gulp instructions](GULP-README.md), other options coming soon) to learn how to use Honeycomb in your project.